ozum/vuepress-bar/README.md

 ## Advanced

+### Parameters

 It is possible to pass sidebar parameters in directory names.
-You may pass following parameters after double dash `--` separated by comma:
+You may pass the following parameters after double dash `--` separated by a comma:

 - `nc` sets `collapsable` to `false`.
 - `dX` sets `sidebarDepth` to `X`.